Cisco-AMP/amp4e_splunk_cim_add_on/README.md

-## Cisco AMP for Endpoints Splunk ES Integration Add-on development instructions
+## Cisco AMP for Endpoints Splunk CIM Add-on development instructions

 Cisco AMP for Endpoints Splunk ES Integration Add-on provides a mechanism to map data from AMP data into Splunk Enterprise Security, using the Splunk Common Information Model